cllebrun/ibm-cloud-platform-handsOn/labs/1.1 Lab Node.js - add Watson TTS in a Node.js web app/README.md

 1. Log in to [IBM CLoud Platform console](https://console.bluemix.net).

 1. Select the Region (e.g. United States) where you want to create your application.
+If needed, create a space in that region.

 1. Go to the Cloud Platform **Catalog**.

-1. In the Compute category, select **Cloud Foundry Apps**

-1. Create a new app with the ***SDK for Node.js***.
+1. Look for the ***SDK for Node.js*** from the search bar and create an instance of this runtime (it is part of the Cloud Foundry App section).

 1. Give your app a unique name and unique host (e.g. nodeapp-[your-initials])

-1. View your application.
+1. Wait for your application to start and click on "Visit App URL" to view your application.

 The SDK for Node.js created a simple "Hello World!" web app that will become our starting point.